WELCOME TO A NEW SCHOOL YEAR

 Receives National Recognition

-The District is one of 4% of school districts in nation to receive the distinction.
+The District is one of 4% of school districts in nation to receive distinction

-For the sixth consecutive year, the Rockville Centre School District has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
-Rockville Centre is one of 4% of districts across the nation receiving the prestigious award in 2022.
+For the seventh consecutive year, Rockville Centre School District has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
+Rockville Centre is one of 4% of districts across the nation receiving the prestigious award in 2023.

 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, district administrators answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program, and community music-making programs.
 Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.